Greem History, Family Crest & Coats of Arms

 Some of the Greem family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Greem family to the New World and Oceana
+Migration of the Greem family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Greem surname or a spelling variation of the name include: Aderton Greene, who came to Virginia in 1623; John Greene, who settled in Boston in 1625; Abigail Greene, who arrived in Boston, Massachusetts in 1632.